rsabh/12factor-docker-api-travis/README.md

     **Notes:**

-        •    A ‘.env’ file should be used only for development purpose.
-        •    This file can contain environment specific details such as port, external service credentials, etc.
-        •    This file should NOT be checked into Github as it can contain sensitive information.
+        â€¢    A â€˜.envâ€™ file should be used only for development purpose. â€¢    This file can contain environment specific details such as port, external service credentials, etc. â€¢    This file should NOT be checked into Github as it can contain sensitive information.

-4) Build the image using ‘docker-compose’ using the below command:
+4) Build the image using â€˜docker-composeâ€™ using the below command:

         docker-compose -f docker/prod/docker-compose-production.yml build

-        Run ‘docker images’ command to check if the image is created.
-You should be able to see ‘prod_nodeapp’ listed.
+        Run â€˜docker imagesâ€™ command to check if the image is created.
+You should be able to see â€˜prod_nodeappâ€™ listed.

-5) Create and run the container using the below ‘docker-compose’ command:
+5) Create and run the container using the below â€˜docker-composeâ€™ command:

-        docker-compose -f docker/prod/docker-compose-production.yml up –d
+        docker-compose -f docker/prod/docker-compose-production.yml up â€“d

-        Check if the container is running by executing ‘docker ps –a’ command.
-You should be able to see 2 containers up and running: ‘prod_nodeapp’ and ‘mongo:4.0’
+        Check if the container is running by executing â€˜docker ps â€“aâ€™ command.
+You should be able to see 2 containers up and running: â€˜prod_nodeappâ€™ and â€˜mongo:4.0â€™

 6) The node application should be accessible on port **8081** (mapped to 8081 within the container)